alejomaar/google-arts-and-culture/README.md

 # Google Art & Culture Image Classification

-### Problem description
+## 1) Problem description

-La pagina Google Art and Culture es un repositorio de obras artisticas, en diferentes momentos del tiempo,cada pintura de estas posee atributos, como su localizacion, fecha de creacion.
-La variable de interes en este caso fue el color de cada obra entre las cuales se encuentran:
+The Google Art and Culture page is a repository of artistic works, at different moments in time, each painting has attributes, such as its location, date of creation.
+The variable of interest in this case was the color of each work, among which are:

-- Rojo - Verde - Azul - negro - Blanco
+`BLACK` `BROWN` `TEAL` `GREEN` `BLUE` `WHITE` `RED` `YELLOW` `ORANGE` `PURPLE` `PINK`

-Este proyecto es multiproposito, y en general busca como generar un proyecto de data desde 0.
-Pasando desde el webscraping de imagenes, analisis, extraccion de caracterisitcas, construir modelo de supervisado de clasificacion y finalmente construccion de miscroservicio y despliege en AWS.
+This project is multipurpose, and in general it seeks how to generate a data project from scratch.
+Going from image webscraping, analysis, feature extraction, building a classification supervised model and finally building a microservice.

-### Resultados
+### 2) Results

 #### Webscraping

-- Scrape 18000 images using multiprocessing in python
+- Scraping 16311 images using multiprocessing in python

 #### Feature Extraction

-- Extract a vector of 18 characteristics for each image.
-The characteristics compose the mean and td of image in the color channels (RGB,HSV,LAB)
+- Extract a vector of 18 features for each image.
+The characteristics are based on the average and std of image in the color channels (RGB,HSV,LAB)

 #### EDA